hudochenkov/postcss-sorting/README.md

 ## Thanks

 This plugin is heavily inspired by [CSSComb].
-Some code logic, tests and documentation parts are taken from this tool.
+Some code logic, tests, and documentation parts are taken from this tool.

 [PostCSS]: https://github.com/postcss/postcss
 [ci-img]: https://travis-ci.org/hudochenkov/postcss-sorting.svg